Home » Specialties » Optician

 Median Annual Optician Salary

-The U.S. Bureau of Labor Statistics Occupational Employment Statistics 2022 data reports the median annual salary for opticians as $39,610.
+According to the 2023 Occupational Employment and Wage Statistics from the U.S. Bureau of Labor Statistics (BLS), the median annual salary for opticians is $46,560.
 Wages vary according to your education, experience, time on the job, and where you live.

 Take a look at the median annual wage for your state.